ErikBPF/nstech-mdm-technical-test/README.md

     - A Kubernetes Service to expose the application.
     - ConfigMaps/Secrets to manage environment variables (e.g., Kafka broker addresses, PostgreSQL connection details).
   - Ensure the solution is deployable on a local Kubernetes cluster (e.g., Minikube, k3s).

-### 5. Repository Documentation & Automation

-- **README.md**:
-  - Provide brief documentation explaining:
-    - The purpose of the module.
-    - An architecture overview.
-    - Setup instructions including prerequisites.
-    - Steps to build, test, and deploy the application.

 ### 6. Submission Guidelines